Nau mai haere mai!

 What to expect if you land an apprenticeship

 You will be based at Warkworth.
-You will start at 6:00 AM most days.
-You will work a 40-hour week.
+You will generally work a 40-hour week, but this could be flexible and there may be some overtime work available.
 You must also do some coursework in your own time.
 You will work closely with your Line Manager and other project members who will guide your on-the-job training and coursework.
+At the end of your apprenticeship you will be eligible for accreditation.

 Here’s a video to give you an idea of some of the mahi that civil contractors might do: